 The world has changed since I last wrote of my meanderings through cyberspace.
 While our physical lives have been circumscribed, the wonderful world of the internet has opening up new vistas.
 So here are a few of the interesting places I've been over the last three months.
-Perhaps the machines will take over one day. … Continue reading More Meanderings in Cyberspace – June 2020
+Perhaps the machines will take over one day. … Continue reading More Meandering through Cyberspace – June 2020

 This is my first 'real' interview - Richard Lowe interviews me about Forsaking All Other and writing in general.
 It is part of his Author Talk series where he interviews a range of authors about their books and their approaches to writing.
 Richard's website Fiction Master Class also contains a wealth of material for people … Continue reading An Interview with the Author!

 Well, I have finally done it.
 Last week I published my novel Forsaking All Other both as a paperback and an ebook.
 An historical novel with romantic elements, it is set in England in the mid-1580s and tells the story of a young woman's struggle to avoid an arranged marriage at a time when duty … Continue reading Yay!

 First Person is a first person narrative set in the early 1990s in the depths of the ‘recession we had to have’.
 Kif Kehlmann, an aspiring writer, is struggling both financially and artistically.
 He lives in a rundown house in Hobart with his wife Suzy who is expecting twins, and their three year old daughter. … Continue reading One Minute Book Review – First Person by Richard Flanagan

 I have been blogging for nearly two years now, twice a week over the last twelve months.
 Although I thoroughly enjoy it, I doubt that I will be able to manage to be so productive over the next couple of months as I will be busy making final edits and formatting my novel Forsaking All … Continue reading the coven